 On the fruit plot, figs are ripening now in abundance and need picking regularly.
 They give off a delicious aroma when completely ripe.
 Victoria plums are just starting to ripen and I have picked the first Williams pear.

-'Brown Turkey'.
+‘Brown Turkey’

 SEPTEMBER

 With a definite feel Autumn is approaching many of the summer crops are coming to an end and need clearing to the compost bin.
 When digging the last of the main crop potatoes make sure none of the little tiny ones are left in as these will produce 'volunteer' plants next year and can be a nuisance to remove.
-I have taken delivery of 3 tons of 3-4 year old well rotted horse manure; this I shall be spreading over any vacant ground now.
+I have taken delivery of 3 tons of 3-4 year old well-rotted horse manure; this I shall be spreading over any vacant ground now.
 Keep picking runner beans to keep them cropping and remove the lower leaves on celeriac to encourage the roots to swell.

 On the fruit plot cut down all the old fruiting canes, select the strongest to tie in for next year and give a good mulch if possible.
-I have picked the last of the Victoria plums and removed any rotting fruit that will mumify over winter.
+I have picked the last of the Victoria plums and removed any rotting fruit that will mummify over winter.
 The first of the Williams pears are ripening and these need to be used as soon as possible as they don't keep well.
 Picked on a warm sunny day and eaten fresh from the tree are delicious.
 The figs are still cropping well and I need to make the second thinning of the grapes.
 I am picking the first of the 'Rev Wilks' apples to enjoy as baked apples.
 These are ready for picking when they come away easily when cupped in the hand and given a gentle twist.

 I have ordered more strawberry plants to replace the ones the badgers have destroyed and purchased more daffodil bulbs to replace the ones they have eaten.